gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Remember the 'Show syntax highlighting' preference

-    Remember in the GitExtensions settings the latest chosen value of the 'Number of context lines' preference.
+    Remember in the GitExtensions settings the latest chosen value of the 'Show syntax highlighting' preference.
     Use the remembered value the next time GitExtensions is opened.

   .. setting:: Omit uninteresting changes from combined diff